camunda/camunda-docs-manual/content/user-guide/process-engine/external-tasks.md

   ...
 ```

-The effect is that the priority is set to the defined external task (overrides the process taskPriority).
+The effect is that the priority is set for the defined external task (overrides the process taskPriority).
 The above example shows how a constant value can be used for setting the priority.
 This way the same priority is applied to the external task in different instances of the process.
 If different process instances need to be executed with different external task priorities, an expression can be used: